unterstein/play-elasticplugin/README.md

 elastic.httpPort=9200 # define port where embedded ElasticSearch can be addressed via HTTP
 ```

-Please not, that you need to start play with more memory, if you want to use elasticsearch as embedded database
+Please not, that you need to start play with more memory, if you want to use elasticsearch as embedded database.

 ```
 activator -J-Xmx2048m run